ibexa/documentation-developer/docs/commerce/cart/cart.md

 There is no specific configuration related to the cart component.
 All configuration is done at the checkout and storefront level.

-Cart constructor takes a few options:
+Cart constructor takes the following argument:

 - `userId` - by default, read from the header's meta element with `name="UserId"`, where variable type must be integer
 - `currencyCode` - by default, read from the header's meta element with `name="ActiveCurrencyCode"`
-- `lang` - by default, read from the document element `lang` attribute
+- `lang` - by default, read from the document element's `lang` attribute

 ## Cart data handling

 Cart data is handled by two storages, depending on whether the buyer is anonymous